In this Teradata tutorial, we will start from the basics of Teradata and learn all the major concepts of Teradata.

-Ans) Big Data and BI is the assured future of the IT industry.
+Big Data and BI are the assured future of the IT industry.
 The problem++s of analyzing and handling large volumes of data is one of the real-world problems faced by companies.
-There are different tools and solutions that separately address the structured and unstructured data.
+There are different tools and solutions that separately address structured and unstructured data.

 Teradata is potentially equipped to approach all these problems as a unanimous platform.
 It is a holistic program to handle both structured and unstructured data.

 Teradata is also one of the largest scalable platforms that are available in the market.
 Hence, many companies are adopting Teradata over other platforms.

 The expanse of Teradata in the future seems large and promising.